brentdx/hi/README.md

 # Hi

 I'm Brent.
-I like empowering people with tools to grow their businesses and have fun.
+I like giving people tools to grow their businesses and have fun.
 I'm a proud new dad.
 When I was 8 one of my paintings traveled the world with Sotheby's, and in high school I won a screenwriting award.
 It's all been downhill from there.

 **Some things I've done**
 - Please make yourself at home.
 This GH Repo hosts the outputs of some of my work.